Diocesan Seminarians

 Seminary: St. Tikhon’s Seminary

-Eugene was raised in the small town of Paynesville, Minnesota.
-He grew up in the Restorationist denomination called the churches of Christ, where he taught Bible classes, gave sermons, and led songs.
+Eugene was raised in the small town of Paynesville, Minnesota, and grew up in the Restorationist denomination called the churches of Christ.
 He and Elizabeth were married after graduating high school in 2014.
-In 2020, Eugene received a Bachelors degree in History from St. Cloud State University.
-He discovered the Orthodox Church during his studies and fell in love with the beauty of the Lord’s House.
-In 2019, he and his family began attending Holy Myrrhbearers Orthodox Church, which was only a few blocks away from the SCSU campus.
+In 2020, Eugene received a Bachelor’s degree in History from St. Cloud State University.
+In his studies he encountered several Orthodox saints whose prayers brought him to the doors of Holy Myrrhbearers Orthodox Church, which was only a few blocks away from the SCSU campus.
 On the Sunday of All Saints in June of 2020, the Schreder family was baptized into Christ, and Eugene received the name of Cuthbert.
-Not long thereafter, with the help of Fr.
-Andrew Jaye, Eugene began to discern a call to the Holy Priesthood, and he was ordained a reader on the Sunday of the Myrrhbearing Women in May of 2021.
+Not long thereafter, with the help of Fr Andrew Jaye, Eugene began to discern a call to the Holy Priesthood, and Archbishop Paul of Blessed Memory ordained him a reader on the Sunday of the Myrrhbearing Women in May of 2021.
 Having served Holy Myrrhbearers in this capacity, Reader Cuthbert, Elizabeth, and their three children began the next chapter of their lives at St. Tikhon’s Seminary in the Fall of 2023.
+He is now going on his second year at seminary while he and his wife eagerly await the imminent arrival of their fourth child.

 Paisios Winsler